Why you should talk to your family about your medical history

 Records such as death certificates and obituaries can provide additional information.

 Once you’ve gathered information, plan to keep it up to date with changes.
 Share it with others in the family so they can help keep it updated.
-Share this valuable information with your health care professionals, as well.
+Share this valuable information during your annual visit with your health care professionals, as well.

-Dr. David M. Jenks is an internal medicine physician at the Aurora Health Center in Milwaukee, Wis.
+Dr. David M. Jenks is an internal medicine physician at the Aurora Health Care.

 About the Author